stekhn/tensorflow-captcha-solver/README.md

 # Tensorflow Captcha Solver
 Solve image based captchas using [Tensorflow](https://www.tensorflow.org/) neural networks.
 This demo was developed for the [DAHO.AM Conference](https://daho.am/) in Munich, 2017.

+**This repository is unmaintained and the code might not work as expected.** If you are looking for another Tensorflow-based solution, head over to: https://github.com/PatrickLib/captcha_recognize.

 ## Getting started

 Clone the repository: